 Here comes another Japanese word related to Chukaman.
 That is Buta-man 豚まん.
 The Niku-man pork-ban is actually called Buta-man in Osaka and the vicinity.
 Buta-man is literally translated to Park-ban.
 The people there want to tell exactly what the ban has in it as they are more familiar with beef than pork and Niku-man is literally translated to meat-ban.

-The confusing thing is that there are stores selling both Niku-man and Buta-man as different bans, though the both are a park-ban.
+The confusing thing is that there are stores selling both Niku-man and Buta-man as different bans, though the both is a park-ban.
 This is complicated even for local Japanese people.
-In this case you may consider the Niku-man is regular pork-bun and the Buta-man comes with more pork in it.
+In this case you may tale the Niku-man is regular pork-bun and the Buta-man comes with more pork in it.

 How to buy Chukaman at a convenience store.